Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Reflected Brownian motions with a wall

-For the first step we use a Laplace expansion of the left hand side, use equation (\ref{ibp}) with the integration variable $x_n$ and parameter $\alpha_n$ and then reconstruct the resulting expressions as determinants.
+For the first step we use a Laplace expansion of the determinants appearing on the left hand side and then apply equation (\ref{ibp}) with parameter $\alpha=\alpha_n$ and integrating with respect to $x_n$ from $x_{n-1}$ to $\infty$.
+Then we reconstruct the resulting expressions as determinants.
 This gives three terms.
 The first term is